This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Visit the Temple of Horus at Edfu

-Next and the final stop of the day is a visit to the Temple of Horus at Edfu.
+Our final destination for the day brings us to the illustrious Temple of Horus at Edfu.

 7-Day Egypt Itinerary